fastdatascience/clinical_trial_risk/README.md

 You can then open your browser at `localhost:8050` and you will see the tool.

 ### Working with the training data and re-training the machine learning models

+There is more information on obtaining the training data in [data/README.md](train/README.md).
+Most data could not be supplied directly in this repository due to copyright and licensing restrictions.

 If you don't have the training data, go into `data/raw_protocols` folder and run